-On January 1, 2018, the Company adopted Accounting Standards Codification ("ASC") 606 "Revenue from contracts with customers" ("ASC 606") by using the modified retrospective approach for all contracts not completed as of the date of adoption.
-Results for reporting period for the year ended December 31, 2019 reflect the application of ASC 606.
+On January 1, 2018, the Company adopted ASC 606 "Revenue from contracts with customers" ("ASC 606") by using the modified retrospective approach for all contracts not completed as of the date of adoption.

 Under ASC 606, revenue is measured as the amount of consideration the Company expects to be entitled to, in exchange for transferring products or providing services to its customers and is recognized when or as performance obligations under the terms of contracts with the Company's customers are satisfied.
 ASC 606 prescribes a five-step model for recognizing revenue from contracts with customers: (i) identify contract(s) with the customer; (ii) identify the separate performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the separate performance obligations in the contract; and (v) recognize revenue when (or as) each performance obligation is satisfied.